lgoloh/scarnes_dice/README.md

 # scarnes_dice
-Scarnes dice is a turn-based dice again that requires the user to play a game against the computer.
+Scarnes dice is a turn-based dice game that requires the user to play a game against the computer.
 The player earns points by rolling the die.

 Rules:
+-if the user rolls a 1, their turn ends and they lose their turn score.
-the user rolls a dice, if they roll any number other than 1, they can choose to take another turn and the number on the die gets added to their turn score.
-After their turn is over, their turn score is added to their overall score.
-On ther hand, if the user rolls a 1, then their turn automatically ends and they lose their accumulated turn score.
+-if the user rolls any other number: the number rolled is added to their turn score the user chooses to re-roll or end their turn and keep their turn score.
+Their turn score is added to their overall score.

 The winner is the first player to reach 100 points.

 A project from Google CS Applied CS wih Android => https://cswithandroid.withgoogle.com/unit?unit=6&lesson=8